JamesSkemp/words/content/post/the-great-learning-of-the-confucian-school.md

 +++
-title = "The Great Learning of the Confucian School" summary = "Paper looking at the Confucian text, the Great Learning." draft = false comments = true date = "2002-03-30T01:01:00-06:00"
+title = "The Great Learning of the Confucian School" description = "Paper looking at the Confucian text, the Great Learning." draft = false comments = true date = "2002-03-30T01:01:00-06:00"